microsoft/Mastering-the-Marketplace/saas/README.md

 1. Using the SaaS Offer Webhook
 1. Using the SaaS Client Library for .NET
 1. Using the SaaS Client Library for Node.js
-1. Installing the SaaS Accelerator on Azure
-1. Installing the SaaS Accelerator Locally for Development
-1. Customizing and Deploying the SaaS Accelerator

 # Learning Modules